AdamBretsch/ECE497/hw01/ReadMe.md

 To change the cursor, press any other key while not moving.
 Some interesting keys to try: Space, Enter, |, #, Insert

+// Comment from Prof. Yoder
+// See README requirements
+// Python code is very nice
+// Grade:  7/10